HEART SERVICES

 You will have the opportunity to speak with your doctor prior to undergoing the heart catheterization procedure.
 Based on your medical history and other related factors, your doctor will be able to determine any additional considerations or actions that need to be taken.

-After a heart catheterization procedure has been completed, you will likely be placed on bed rest in the hospital for several hours to recover.
+After a cardiac catheterization procedure has been completed, you will likely be placed on bed rest in the hospital for several hours to recover.
 A medical professional will monitor your vital signs as well as the insertion site.
 The specific amount of time that you will spend in recovery will vary depending on the individual as well as specific instructions from your doctor.

 You may be prescribed medication for pain or discomfort felt around the insertion site.
 Unless told otherwise, you may resume your usual diet once the procedure is complete.
 It is common to feel the urge to urinate frequently due to the effects of the contrast dye.
-Drink plenty of fluids to flush the dye from your symptoms.
+Drink plenty of fluids to flush the dye from your kidneys.

 After being discharged from the hospital, it is important to monitor the insertion site for bleeding, swelling, and abnormal discoloration.
 Be sure to keep this site dry and clean.
 Your doctor may give you specific instructions for bathing or cleaning this area.
 If a closure device was used, you will be given guidance on how to care for this.